svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

 ## 7. Repeat steps 3-6 as desired.

-The payer and payee can repeat steps 3 through 6 (creating, transmitting, and verifying claims in exchange for goods and services) as many times and as often as they like without waiting for the SGY Ledger itself.
+The payer and payee can repeat steps 3 through 6 (creating, transmitting, and verifying claims in exchange for goods and services) as many times and as often as they like without waiting for the RCP Ledger itself.
 The two main limits of this process are:

-- The amount of SGY in the payment channel.
-(If necessary, the payer can send a [PaymentChannelFund transaction][] to increase the total amount of SGY available to the channel.)
+- The amount of RCP in the payment channel.
+(If necessary, the payer can send a [PaymentChannelFund transaction][] to increase the total amount of RCP available to the channel.)

 - The immutable expiration of the payment channel, if one is set.
 (The `cancel_after` field in the response to the [account_channels method][] shows this.)

 ## 8. When ready, the payee redeems a claim for the authorized amount.

-This is the point where the payee finally receives some SGY from the channel.
+This is the point where the payee finally receives some RCP from the channel.

 This is a [PaymentChannelClaim transaction][] with the `Balance`, `Amount`, `Signature`, and `PublicKey` fields provided.
 Because claim values are cumulative, the payee only needs to redeem the largest (most recent) claim to get the full amount.
 The payee is not required to redeem the claim for the full amount authorized.

 The payee can do this multiple times, to settle partially while still doing business, if desired.

-Example of claiming SGY from a channel:
+Example of claiming RCP from a channel:

 Request: